-The departmental representative also assured the Committee during oral examination on 27-12-82, that a thorough check up would be made to find out if any ineligible persons had been allotted the sites/plots and that the Committee would be informed accordingly.
+The departmental representative also assured the Committee during oral examination on 27-12-82; that a thorough check up would be made to find out if any ineligible persons had been allotted the sites/plots and that the Committee would be informed accordingly.

-"The Committee recommend that :---

-1. the instructions issued on 3-12-1976 be given wide publicity and be also brought to the notice of all concerned for strict compliance and the Committee be informed of the action taken in this behalf.

-- 2. the possibility of providing financial assistance by means of loans/ grants subsidies through the Social Welfare Department, Harijan Kalyan Nigam, Backward Classes Corporation, Economically Weaker Sections Corporation, Housing Board and Co-operation Department be explored to accelerate the pace of construction of houses on the allotted plots which are still lying vacant for the last many years for want of funds, - 3. the terms and conditions regulating the allotment of plots should be suitably amended so as to require allottees to construct houses thereon within a specified period and in case of their failure to do so, the plots may be resumed and allotted to other eligible persons and this condition should be strictly enforced except in hard cases where the beneficiaries apply for extension of time for the construction of houses on valid grounds, - 4, the beneficiaries should be associated at the time of construction and where-ever possible their service in the form of labour be utilized and the benefit of the reduction in the cost of construction due to the labour put in by them be afforded to them; - 5. there should be complete coordination between the various departments connected with the allotment of sites and construction of houses thereon for the weaker sections of the society and the Commissioner and Secretary to Government, Haryana, Revenue Department should review the position regarding the allotment of sites and construction of houses thereon every six months and take remedial steps where-ever it is found that the progress is not satisfactory.
-This matter may be given due importance because with the passage of time the housing problem of weaker sections of the society would assume alarming proportions, - 6. the result of the check up made about the alleged allotment of sites plots to ineligible persons, as promised during oral evidence on 27-12-1982, be intimated to the Committee within six months; - 7. the Committee be informed, as promised during the oral evidence on 27-12-1982, about the enquiry held into the case of village.
-Sinkpur, district Ambala, regarding the acquisition of the land of - a small farmer while leaving out the big landlords; - 8. a strict control be kept on the quality of material used for the construction of houses for the weaker sections and the result of the investigation made by the Building Research Institute into the sample of the material used for plastering of houses built at village Chakarpur in district Gurgaon, as promised during oral evidence on 27-12-82, be communicated to the Committee: - 9. in view of the rapid increase in the population and resultant difficult ties in finding land for the allotment of sites/plots to the weakersections in future the Committee recommend that the desirability of constructing double storey hou as be considered, as this step the Committee feel, will minimise the demand for finding land for sites/ plots; and - 10. final action taken in 21 cases where the landowners had taken possession of the plots unauthorisedly, as mentioned in para(iv) of willing reply of the department, be communicated to the Committee.
+3., the terms and conditions regulating the allotment of plots should he suitably amended so as to require allottees to construct houses thereon within a specified period and in case of their failure to do so, the plots may be resumed and allotted to other eligible persons and this condition should be strictly enforced except in hard cases where the beneficiaries apply for extension of time for the construction of houses on valid grounds;

+the beneficiaries should be associated at the time of construction and where-ever possible their service in the form of labour be utilized and the benefit of the reduction in the cost of construction 3.
+C due to the labour put in by them he afforded to them;

+-1 there should be complete coordination between the various depart-5. ments connected with the allotment of sites and construction d of houses thereon for the weaker sections of the society and the Commissioner and Secretary to Government, Haryana, Revenue Department should review the position regarding the allofment of sites and " construction of houses thereon every six months and take femedial T stops "where-ever it is found that the progress is not satisfactory .t . + E ...
+"This matter may be given due importance because with the passage by so of time the housing problem of weaker sections of the society would 6. the result of the check up made about the alleged alloiment of sites plots to ineligible persons, as promised during oral evidence on -27-12-1982, be intimated to the Committee within six months; Liz-zi 7:2 the Committee be informed, as promised during the loral evidence . . . . . on 27-12-1982; about the enquiry held into the case of village Shirk--- ر ( pur, district Ambala, regarding the acquisition of the land of 123 small farmer while leaving out the big landlords;

+8. a strict control be kept on the quality of material used dor, the cons-8. a strict control be kept on the quanty sections and, the result of the he-restigation made, by the Building Research Institute into the sample of the material used for pleatering of houses built at village Chakarof the material used for plastering of houses built at village pur in district Gurgaon, as promised during oral evidence on 27-12-82, 11.22.3 ne that is a state of the committee the state of the stat (1) - 9., in view of the rapid (increase on the population and resultant) difficul - in ties in finding, land for the allotment of sites/plots to the aweaker-

+The sections in future the Committee precommend; that, the desirability; of -2+ 2 (Iconstructing, double story, houses be considered as this step the Committee feel, will minimise the demand for finding land |for sites/ plots; and

+'10. final action taken in 21 cases where the landowners had taken passes '2' - I sion of the plots unauthorisedly) as mentioned in para(iv)1 of whites reply of the department, be communicated to the Committee,